Brine to seek variance following appeal debate

 "It would certainly effectively act as diminution of application of the DOD ordinance if one of those reasons was chosen," city solicitor Jonathan Eichman said.

-The KP Law attorney said the potential impact of the board granting such an appeal could have "much further reaching implications than simply this project."
+Eichman, an attorney with KP Law, said the potential impact of the board granting such an appeal could have "much further reaching implications than simply this project."

 Commented